Bloordale Beach: Usage

 The beach finally closed on Sept 23, 2021, and construction of the new Bloor Collegiate building commenced.
 Construction of the new high school was completed in 2025.

 Critical reception

 Bloordale Beach was described in The Toronto Star as Toronto's "newest hot summer destination."

 Bloordale Beach was featured in the documentary More than a Beach by Elizabeth Littlejohn, documenting how countless people contributed signage, furniture, sculpture, artworks, and performance pieces to this beach during the pandemic.
-The documentary has been nominated for the Heritage Toronto Public Space Award in 2025.
+The documentary was nominated for the Heritage Toronto Public Space Award in 2025.

 Bloordale Beach was featured in the short documentary Bloordale Beach by Beth Warrian where it was described as a vision for reclaiming public space.

 In popular culture

 AUS!Funkt, Canadian art-rock band, paid homage to the beach in the video for their song "Set Yourself Free".